Ready to rock: LPGA heads to Singapore

-Paula Creamer with a 75 foot eagle putt to win
+Paula Creamer holes 75-foot eagle putt to win

-Morning Drive crew analyzes Paula Creamer's winning putt and talk about what this will do for her career.
+Morning Drive crew analyzes Paula Creamer's winning putt and talks about what this will do for her career.
 Watch Morning Drive 7AM ET.

 HSBC Women's Champions Round 3 highlights